AgnelSelvan/AgnelSelvan/README.md

 ## A Passionate Android Developer 🚀

-- 📱 Android Developer  🦹 ♂️
+-  📱 Android Developer
-- 🥅 Lifetime Goals: To learn more technology and work on new projects. 🚀️
+- 🥅 Lifetime Goals: To learn more technology and work on more projects. 🚀️
 - ⚡ Fun fact: I love to draw, listen music and Travel.

 ### Languages and Tools: